A full design case study is available on request

 User interviews provided insights into motivations and preferences, informing valuable business strategies.
 Synthesizing feedback guided ideation, resulting in actionable feature proposals.

-Wireframes & user flows — Enable to see the bigger picture.
+Wireframes & user flows — Enable me to see the bigger picture

 Conception: an iterative process between sketches, UI and prototyping